maxwell-black/Qaphsiel/README.md

 # AQ Bible Search

-A simple web application for searching Bible verses by AQ (Alpha-Numeric Quantification) values.
+A simple web application for searching Bible verses by AQ (Alphanumeric Qabbala) values.

 ## Running the Application